DynaMoHack/DynaHack/doc/README.oprops.md

 current dungeon level and the player's experience level.

-[Aside: The difficulty formula is true of NitroHack, but not of NetHack4, and DynaHack adopts NetHack4's save system, pulling in the (IMO unnecessary) object migration chain removal and thus the change of level difficulty to be simply the current dungeon level, without the player's experience level.]
+[Aside: The difficulty formula is true of NitroHack, but not of NetHack4, and DynaMoHack adopts NetHack4's save system, pulling in the (IMO unnecessary) object migration chain removal and thus the change of level difficulty to be simply the current dungeon level, without the player's experience level.]